University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/variants_clinical/variant_annotation.md

-# Clinical Genomics Practicals
+# Clinical Genomics Practicals - Julien Soubrier

 Practicals for clinical genomics are split into two tutorials:

 1. Variant Annotation (Tuesday)
-2. Variant Filtering and Pedigree Analyses (Wednesday)
+2. Variant Filtering and Pedigree Analyses (Friday)

 ## Some backgound on Clinical Genomics